A Sparse Beta Regression Model for Network Analysis: Introduction

-For statistical inference, the homophily parameter $\gamma$ is often of major interest, as the heterogeneity parameter $\beta$ can be seen as nuisance.
-Our second theoretical contribution is to provide a central limit theorem for $\gamma$ in the face of vanishing link probabilities.
-Remarkably, we show that this theorem holds without the need to apply the kind of debiasing usually required for LASSO estimators due to shrinkage \citep{zhang:zhang:2014}.
-Crucially, inference for LASSO type estimators relies on finding a good approximation to the precision matrix, the inverse of the population Gram matrix, which can be challenging.
-In particular, it is routinely assumed in the proof of LASSO inference results that the minimum eigenvalue of the Gram matrix is bounded away from zero, uniformly in $n$ \citep[e.g.]{vandegeer2014}.
+This paper contributes an innovation to the development of statistical inference not previously seen in the literature, by providing a central limit theorem for $\gamma$ in the face of vanishing link probabilities.
+Remarkably, we show that this theorem holds without the need to apply the kind of debiasing usually required for LASSO estimators due to shrinkage \citep{zhang:zhang:2014,vandegeer2014} or the need to deal with the incidental parameter problem due to over-parametrization \citep{Graham:2017,Yan:etal:2019}.
+Crucially, inference for LASSO type estimators relies on finding a good approximation to the inverse of the population Gram matrix whose minimum eigenvalue is routinely assumed to be bounded away from zero, uniformly in $n$ \citep[e.g.]{vandegeer2014}.
 In our case, however, this matrix depends on the link probabilities $p_{ij}$ and since we allow $p_{ij} \rightarrow 0$ for many $i$ and $j$, such a uniform lower bound assumption becomes invalid.
-Remarkably, we can overcome this difficulty as long as rates are chosen carefully.
-The ability to conduct inference with an asymptotically non-invertible Gram matrix and vanishing link probabilities is a significant improvement over many existing methods and a prerequisite for dealing with sparse networks.
+We demonstrate how to overcome this difficulty as long as rates are chosen carefully.
+The ability to conduct inference with an asymptotically non-invertible Gram matrix and vanishing link probabilities is a significant improvement over many existing methods and a prerequisite for dealing with sparse networks. {In addition to the inference of the homophily parameter $\gamma$, we also provide a debiased estimator for each heterogeneity parameter $\beta_i$ and obtain its asymptotic normality under mild conditions.}

-As byproducts of our theory, we provide the theory for two special cases of S$\beta$RM.
-First, we provide results analogous to \cite{Chen:etal:19} in Section \ref{Sec: SBetaM no covariates} when covariates are not considered, by replacing the $\ell_0$-penalty on $\beta$ in S$\beta$M by an $\ell_1$-penalty.
-We also consider a simplified model of \sbmc in Section \ref{subsection: generalized ER model} when the heterogeneity parameter is not present, i.e. when $\beta=0_n$, and present asymptotic normality results for its maximum likelihood estimator (MLE).
-We remark that the setup in the latter case is different to the usual logistic regression as we allow the global density parameter $\mu$ to diverge to $-\infty$ and thus allow for sparse networks.
-The model studied in Section \ref{subsection: generalized ER model} can be seen as an extension of the Erd\H{o}s-R\'{e}nyi model by incorporating covariates, with an emphasis to model those networks that are sparse.
-This model does not appear analyzed previously and can be of independent interest.

-From a computational viewpoint, the similarity between our formulation and LASSO logistic regression enables us to invoke standard algorithms developed for the latter, and thus the estimation of our model parameters can be done extremely fast.
-Our final contribution is to demonstrate the usefulness of our model via extensive numerical simulation and two real data applications.